Campusoft/knowledge_base/architecture/authentication.md

 The JWKS above contains a single key.
 Each property in the key is defined by the JWK specification RFC 7517 Section 4.
 We will use these properties to determine which key was used to sign the JWT.
 Here is a quick breakdown of what each property represents:

 -    alg: is the algorithm for the key
--    kty: is the key type
+-    kty: is the key type.
+Key type .
+Family of algorithm used(RSA , HSA).
 -    use: is how the key was meant to be used.
 For the example above, sig represents signature verification.
+Usage. ‘sig’ for signing keys, ‘enc’ for encryption keys.
--    x5c: is the x509 certificate chain
+-    x5c: is the x509 certificate chain.
+Chain of certificates used for verification.
+Usually x5c[0] is use for token verification.
 -    e: is the exponent for a standard pem
 -    n: is the moduluos for a standard pem
 -    kid: is the unique identifier for the key
--    x5t: is the thumbprint of the x.509 cert (SHA-1 thumbprint)
+-    x5t: is the thumbprint of the x.509 cert (SHA-1 thumbprint).
+Used to identify specific certificates.
+Is commonly used when the certificate is pre-distributed to the clients, and kid when JWKS is used.

 Here are the steps for validating the JWT: